valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

       via 192.168.13.3, GigabitEthernet0/0
 ```

-**An important rule in OSPF is that ABRs do not take into SPF calculation consideration LSAs received over a non-backbone area.**
+**An important rule in OSPF is that ABRs do not take into SPF calculation consideration Summary LSAs received over a non-backbone area.**

 Therefore, both R4's Lo0 4.4.4.4/32, which was redistributed into OSPF, and the route for the link between R2 and R4 (192.168.24.0/24) are not available for R3 to use.
 In fact, an LSA for the latter (192.168.24.0/24) does not even appear in R3's view.